Michaela Cullen // Declan Colquitt // Rene McBrearty // Jill McKnight // Motsonian // Becky Peach // Reet So

-The Many-Limbed Machine of my Ancestral Makers is a new sculptural installation by Jill McKnight.
-The work will consider unseen experiences of Northern working class women, within a reinterpreted collective history of the North.
-An array of materials reference manufacturing machinery and disembodied figurative elements that interact with personal, artefact-like sculptures.
-Spoken text will explore the narratives behind them, alongside McKnight’s experiences as an artist in West Yorkshire with regular visits to family in the Northeast.
+The Many-Limbed Machine of my Ancestral Makersis a new sculptural installation by Jill McKnight.
+The work considers unseen experiences of Northern working class women, within a reinterpreted collective history of the North.
+Materials reference manufacturing machinery and disembodied figurative elements that interact with artefact-like sculptures.
+A spoken text explores the narratives behind them, alongside McKnight’s experiences as an artist in West Yorkshire with regular visits to family in the Northeast.

 Saturday 23 June – Sunday 9 September

 Preview: Friday 22 June, 6-9pm

 At The NewBridge Project : Gateshead and The NewBridge Project : Carliol House